-“Delay, Deny and Deflect: How Facebook’s Leaders Fought Through Crisis” just appeared in the New York Times, but the “crisis” seems imaginary: is there an actual crisis, outside the media narrative?
+“Delay, Deny and Deflect: How Facebook’s Leaders Fought Through Crisis” uses the word “crisis” in the headline, but the “crisis” cited seems imaginary: is there an actual crisis, outside the media narrative?
 Has Facebook seen a fall in monthly, weekly, or daily active users?
 That data would support a crisis narrative, but the best the article can do is, “its pell-mell growth has slowed.”
 Slowing growth makes sense for a company with two billion people using it; all companies eventually reach market saturation.

-The conventional media sources, including the NYT, don’t want to confront their own role in the 2016 election—the relentless focus on Clinton’s email server was insane.
-What should have been a footnote, at best, instead saw nearly wall-to-wall coverage.
-We don’t want to acknowledge that most people’s epistemological skill is low.
+So why is the media so vociferously anti-Facebook right now?
+The conventional media sources, including the NYT, don’t want to confront their own role in the 2016 election—the relentless focus on Clinton’s email server, for example, was insane.
+What should have been a footnote, at best, instead saw ceaseless wall-to-wall coverage.
+The NYT and other media sources were so worried about being accused of bias that they had to keep pushing the email server as a story.
+At the same time, we don’t want to acknowledge that most people’s epistemological skill is low.
 Why look at ourselves, when we have this handy scapegoat right… over… there?

 Facebook is a Girardian scapegoat for a media ecosystem that is unable or unwilling to consider its own role in the 2016 fiasco.
 With any media story, there are at least two stories: the story itself and the decision behind working on and publishing and positioning that particular story.
 The second story is very seldom discussed by journalists and media companies themselves, but it’s an important issue in itself.

 In a tweet, Kara Swisher wrote that Zuckerberg is “unkillable, unfireable and untouchable.”
 I disagree: users can fire him whenever they want.
 Swisher had a good retort: “Remember aol.”
-Still, large, mature markets behave differently than small, immature markets: in 1900, there were many car companies.
+While she has a point, large, mature markets behave differently than small, immature markets: in 1900, there were many car companies.
 By 1950, only a few were left.
 Market size and market age both matter.
 Facebook reportedly has two billion users, a substantial fraction of the entire human population.
 It has survived Google+ and its users have demonstrated that they love